A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 Conclusion

 Let’s Recap what we have learned once more.
-GRPC Network Management Interface (NMI) Is an interface for network management systems (NMS) to interact with network devices.
-It provides a mechanism to get, set, and delete the configuration of network devices and, most importantly, to view operational data in real time.
-All these use standardised YANG-modeled data.
+GRPC Network Management Interface (NMI) is an interface for network management systems (NMS) to interact with network devices.
+It provides a mechanism to get, set, and delete the configuration of network devices and, most importantly, to view operational data in real-time.
+All these use standardized YANG-modeled data.

 If you’re part of a network operations team, having real-time data at your fingertips is crucial for improving network visibility and performance.